-Interdisciplinary artist Paula Wilson challenges the fabled narrative of the western landscape from multiple perspectives and weaves together ideas from the viewpoint of a naturalist, educator, ecosexual, and contemporary artist of color.
+Interdisciplinary artist Paula Wilson challenges the fabled narrative of the western landscape from a new perspective.
+Her imagery weaves together ideas from the viewpoint of a naturalist, educator, ecosexual, and contemporary artist of color.

 In November 2020, Wilson presented an artist talk, co-sponsored by UNM’s African American Student Services and Tamarind Institute.
 A recording of the talk is available under Tamarind Talks on Vimeo.

 Tamarind Blog Posts

 Tamarind Institute will be exhibiting work by Ellen Lesperance, Rose B. Simpson, and Paula Wilson at Art on Paper, September 9—12, 2021.

 If you missed the Tamarind Talk with Paula Wilson in December of 2020, you can watch the recording online.

 Paula Wilson’s residency at Tamarind Institute began on Monday, January 4, 2021.